How Much Can I Sell My Gold Wedding Band For?

 Compare multiple quotes

-To get a clear sense of your ring’s value, get quotes from at least two or three buyers.
+To get a clear sense of a ring’s value, get quotes from at least two or three buyers.
 Quotes should include online gold buyers and local jewelers.
-Some buyers offer 60% of melt value.
-Others, such as Alloy, go as high as 90%, depending on quality and market conditions.
+Some buyers offer 60% of the melt value.
+Others, such as Alloy, go as high as 95%, depending on quality and market conditions.

 Understand fees and shipping terms

 Some buyers deduct fees for shipping, insurance, or handling, affecting your final payout.
-Always check the terms before sending your gold.
-You will need to factor in any hidden fees when estimating the value of a gold wedding band.
+Always check the terms before sending gold.
+Factor in any hidden fees when estimating the value of a gold wedding band.

 Read reviews before you commit